 Continuous data updates show areas where you can take decisive action

-In addition to weekly updates on clinical performance, DICA publishes the creation of an annual report and annual cycles on governed external transparency.
-With the benchmarking platform in place, the providers can now zero in on distinct opportunities for improvement and take action to address them.
-Conditions for which the platform is currently used include oncology, anesthesiology, diabetes, and other internal medicine, surgery (treatment of obesity, breast implants, pediatric surgery), stroke, cataract, and others.
+In addition to weekly updates on clinical performance, DICA publishes an annual report and annual cycles on governed external transparency.
+With the benchmarking platform in place, the providers can now zero in on different opportunities for improvement and take action to address them.
+Conditions for which the platform is currently used include oncology, anesthesiology, diabetes, other internal medicine, surgery (treatment of obesity, breast implants, pediatric surgery), stroke, cataract, etc.

 Since the rollout, DICA registries have measured and recorded: